guokai8/o2plsda/README.md

 ## Description
 _o2plsda_ provides functions to do O2PLS-DA analysis for mutiple omics integration.
 The package could use the group information (MCCV) when we select the best paramaters with cross-validation.
 The algorithm came from "O2-PLS, a two-block (X±Y) latent variable regression (LVR) method with an integral OSC filter" which published by Johan Trygg and Svante Wold at 2003.
-We also add PLS-DA in the package.
+The package also add PLS-DA function.

 ## Installation
 ```{r,eval=FALSE}